GRIDAPPSD/gridappsd-state-plotter/README.md

 3. With the state estimator being invoked either by the platform or separately from the command line, run the script "./run-plot.sh" from the command line with the Simulation ID value pasted from the clipboard as the command line argument to the script.

 4. The state plotter will process running simulation measurements and state estimator messages and update plots with new data along with sending diagnostic log output to the terminal.

+## Command line options for state plotter

+-mag[nitude]: voltage magnitude plots should be created (default) -ang[le]: voltage angle plots should be created -over[lay]: overlays simulation measurement and state estimate values in the same bottom plot instead of the default to plot the difference between simulation measurement and state estimate values
+-match: only plot state estimates when there is a matching bus,phase pair in simulation measurements
+-nom[inal]: plot nominal voltage magnitudes and angles instead of actual (default)
+-act[ual]: plot actual voltage magnitudes and angles instead of the default nominal values
+-nonom[inal]: equivalent to -act[ual], nominal values are not plotted
+-bus: plots the specified bus name and phase comma-separated pair (no spaces) given as the argument that follows.
+The bus name alone may be given without a comma and phase and all phases that are present will be plotted, e.g. "-bus 150" will plot phases A, B, and C if present.
+ Plotting combinations of bus,phase pairs is done by repeating the -bus option, e.g., "-bus 150,A -bus 160,A".
+Using -bus on the command line results in state-plotter-config.csv bus,phase pairs being disregarded.
+-conf[ig]: read bus name and phase pairs from state-plotter-config.csv file in parent directory.
+Each line contains a bus name and phase comma-separated pair.
+The bus name alone may be given without a comma and phase and all phases that are present will be plotted.
+Lines starting with the character "#" are treated as comments and ignored as are blank lines.
+-all: plots all bus,phase pairs disregarding any pairs specified by state-plotter-config.csv or the -bus option
+-#, where # is an integer value: plots the first # bus,phase pairs
+ that occur in state estimator output, e.g., "-25" plots the first 25 bus,phase pairs.
+Like -all, any pairs specified by state-plotter-config.csv or the -bus option are disregarded when using this option.
+Default without specifying any of -bus, -conf, -all, or -# is -50 so the first 50 bus,phase pairs are plotted or all pairs if there are less than 50.
+-phase: plots only the specified phase (A, B, or C) given as the argument that follows.
+Combinations of phases in the same plot are done by repeating the -phase option, e.g., "-phase A -phase B" to exclude phase C. If there are bus,phase pairs specified in state-plotter-config.csv or with the -bus option, they will be excluded if -phase is used and the phase of the pair differs.
+E.g., "-bus 160,A -phase C" will not plot the 160,A pair, nor any data in this case, since the -phase option specifies only phase C.
+-legend: Indicates that a legend should be shown for the plot when bus,phase pairs are specified either with the -bus option or in state-plotter-config.csv
+-title: appends argument that follows to the standard title to allow plot windows to be distinguished from each other.
+The argument can be quoted to allow spaces.
+-help: show this usage message